 Having been through this endeavor, here are four suggestions for others that might be thinking about moving to Germany and will have to get Internet at their apartments in the future.

 1. If you don’t speak German, go for an Internet provider that has an English support line.
 Deutsche Telekom’s English customer service line is 0800 3301080 (+49 1 802331000 outside of Germany).

 2. Honestly, go with Deutsche Telekom even if you do speak German because the few extra Euro per month that they charge is worth it when they will prioritize your situation and your appointments when you sign with them instead of one of the other providers.
 Getting priority appointments and service removes so many potential issues from the equation that it is worth much more than the slightly higher fees.

-4. Find a nice neighbor that you can share Internet with until the process is done!
+4. Find a nice neighbor who will let you use their Internet until the process is done!